sayef367/JavaScript-DSA/LinkedList/README.md

 ## Linked List
-- Alinked list is a linear data structure that includes a series of connected nodes.
+- A linked list is a linear data structure that includes a series of connected nodes.
 - Each node consists of a data value and a pointer that points to the next node.
 - The list elements can be easily inserted or removed without reallocation or reorganization of the entire structure.
 - Random access of elements is not feasible and accessing an element has linear time complexity.